terramate-io/terramate/docs/sharing-data.md

 important to be clear about how/when evaluation happens.

 Globals are lazily evaluated.
-The per stack process can be described on this order:
+The per stack process can be described in this order:

 * Load globals for each configuration, starting on the stack.
 * Merge strategy is applied as configurations are loaded.